wesee/fswd-udacity-p4-conference-organization-app/README.md

 4. visit udacity-conference-center.appspot.com

 ## Task 1: Design choices response
 Session entity is implemented as a child of the Conference entity while speaker as a String in Session entity.
 All the fields in Session entity are of type String, except duration which is of type Integer and sessionDate of type Date.
-StartTime is of type String in 24 hour notation (this will ease the order of data) where '0830' means 8:30am.
-Duration is modelled as type Integer to represent the number of minutes of the session.
-Session entity has an ancestor link to Conference entity.
+1. StartTime is of type String in 24 hour notation (this will ease the order of data) where '0830' means 8:30am.
+2. SessionDate is of type String in **Y-m-d** format where '2015-08-20' means August 20, 2015.
+3. Duration is modelled as type Integer to represent the number of minutes of the session.
+4. Session entity has an ancestor link to Conference entity.

 ## Task 3: Additional queries
 1. **getSessionsInWishlistByType(sessionType)** - query for all the sessions that the user is interested in by session type